thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

 # Connect to the Microsoft SQL Server Database

- 1. Once you have completed your download, install, and open the program and enter the following in the dialog box:
+ 1. Once you have completed your download, install and open the program and enter the following in the dialog box:

     ![](/assets/images/sqlserver/connect_sql_server.png)